 The concreting trade is a crucial part of Australia's building and construction industry, and involves concrete laying or placement for falsework and formwork.
-In spite of the constant demand, the concreting trade is subject to high quality standards to ensure the structural integrity and safety of building.
+The demands of the building industry ensure that the concreting trade is subject to high quality professional and industrial standards.
+These standards ensure the structural integrity and safety of building.

 Tradespersons are urged to obtain a concreting licence in order to take full advantage of business and or employment opportunities within the trade.
 With a concreting trade licence, you will be able to work in a variety of concreting and building jobs.

 Below, we provide guidelines for applying for a concreting license in your chosen state.